chrisjbryant/errant/readme.md

 # Contact

 If you have any questions, suggestions or bug reports, you can contact the authors at:
-christopher dot bryant at cl.cam.ac.uk
+christopher d0t bryant at cl.cam.ac.uk
-mariano dot felice at cl.cam.ac.uk
+mariano d0t felice at cl.cam.ac.uk